 - 1. Students are expected to abide by the University of California-Davis code of conduct found at http://sja.ucdavis.edu/cac.html. - 2.
 Doubts or questions should be directly to the instructor as soon as feasible, preferably via Slack.
-In addition to the course channel (#bax461-4), each Practicum group will have a dedicated channel for project-related communications (e.g., pr-adsk).
-Students are expected to use good judgement to separate individual vs team vs class related queries.

-- 3. Phones and laptops are not to be used in class except when explicitly allowed for quizzes or other activities.
+In addition to the course channel (#bax461-3), each practicum group will have a dedicated channel for project-related communications (e.g., #pr-afw).
+Students are expected to use good judgement to separate individual vs team vs class related queries. - 3.
+Phones and laptops are not to be used in class except when explicitly allowed for quizzes or other activities.
 If an urgent call needs to be answered, the student should unobtrusively step out of the classroom and return as soon as possible. - 4.
 Research shows that writing (rather than typing) is highly correlated with memory and learning.
 Class notes are expected to be made on paper. - 5.
 Web-conferences with the instructor (weekly huddles or ad hoc meetings) are a routine practice.
 Participants in pre-scheduled web meets are expected to join from a quiet location using video and audio, i.e., to be full and equal contributors. - 6.
 Unless discussed with the instructor before the due date, there will be no exceptions to assignment deadlines.
-An assignment submitted up to 24 hours late will lose 20% of the grade.
-Assignments submitted more than 24 hours past deadline will be scored zero. - 7.
+An assignment submitted up to 24 hours late will lose 25% of the score.
+Assignments submitted more than 24 hours past deadline will get a zero score. - 7.
 Grades heavily depend on team output, which can be reduced by free-riding and social loafing.
-Each member of Practicum teams will be asked to evaluate every other member on attendance at group meetings, effort, meeting deadlines, responsibility, proactivity and quality of work.
+Each member of practicum teams will be asked to evaluate every other member on attendance at group meetings, effort, meeting deadlines, responsibility, proactivity and quality of work.